Licensure guide

 - Whether supervision hours (for associate-level clinicians) are supported.

 This is general information, not legal advice.
-Always confirm requirements with your state licensing board.
+Always confirm requirements with your state licensing board and the official compact commission.